markalanboyd/Audulus-DSP/README.md

 Contributions are welcome!
 Please read the [Contributing Guidelines](/docs/CONTRIBUTING.md) before submitting a pull request.

 ---
+## Overview

+What follows is a brief overview of the boilerplate code you need to use in order to write DSP code for the Audulus DSP node.
+It is intended for those who have some experience programming.
+If you are new to programming or audio DSP, you may want to start with the [Introduction to DSP in Audulus](/docs/intro_to_dsp/intro_to_dsp.md) first.

+---
 ## The *process(frames)* Function

 ![Basic DSP Code Example](/docs/img/getting-started-example.png)